aptech/docs/docs/CR-plotAddArea.rst

 			              plotAddArea(x, y)plotAddArea(myPlot, x, y, base)
 			                          plotAddArea(x, y, base)

-    :param myPlot: A plotControl structure.
+    :param myPlot:
-    :type myPlot: TODO
+    :type myPlot: A plotControl structure

+    :param x:
-    :param x: Nx1 vector containing the
+    :type x: Nx1 vector containing the
-        X coordinates.
+        X coordinates
-    :type x: TODO

-    :param y: Nx1 or NxM matrix.
-Each column contains the height for the corresponding section of the graph.
+    :param y:  Each column contains the
+        height for the corresponding section of the graph.
 If y contains more than one column, each column will be stacked on top of the previous column.
-    :type y: TODO
+    :type y: Nx1 or NxM matrix

-    :param base: Scalar optional argument.
-The height for the base of the added area plot.
+    :param base:  The height for the base of the added area plot.
 The default value is zero. plotAddArea does not yet support a vector input for base.
-    :type base: TODO
+    :type base: Scalar optional argument

 Examples
 ----------------